They all look the same, dress the same way, use the same facial expressions and body language but each will tell you he's 'doing his own thing' |

 When two people live together for a long time and have a good working relationship, they often begin to look alike.
 This is because they are constantly mirroring each other's facial expressions, which, over time, builds muscle definition in the same areas of the face.
 Even couples who don't look facially similar can appear similar in a photograph because they use the same smile.

 You can also see mirroring occur in the pets some people choose.
-Without realising it, we unconsciously tend to favour pets that physically resemble us, or that appear to reflect our attitudes.
-To demonstrate the point, here are a few examples:
+Without realizing it, we unconsciously tend to favor pets that physically resemble us, or that appear to reflect our attitudes.
+To demonstrate the point, here are a couple of examples:

 The next time you attend a social function or go to a place where people meet and interact, notice the number of people who have taken the identical gestures and posture of the person with whom they're talking.
 Mirroring is the way one person tells another that he is in agreement with his ideas and attitudes.
 One is non-verbally saying to the other, 'As you can see, I think the same as you.'
 The person with the highest status often makes the first moves and the others copy, usually in pecking order.